3N-VOY/mac-tech/README.md

 Single-page website for showcasing and selling the MacTech Drone Pro II (fake drone used as an example).

 # Project Overview
 The MacTech Drone Pro II single-page website is designed to showcase and facilitate the purchase of the drone.
 It utilizes gradient coloring for a visually appealing design and incorporates diverse Bootstrap features.
 The website also features a database it stores item purchase packages and display customer reviews.
+Fully responsive optimized for mobile usage.

 # To set up the project locally, follow these steps: